mokyen/okyensourcesoftware/dmi.md

 > The entities of a C++ program are values, objects, references, structured bindings(since C++17), functions, enumerators, types, class members, templates, template specializations, parameter packs(since C++11), and namespaces.
 Preprocessor macros are not C++ entities.

-I realize that 'entity layer' is a term in *Clean Architecture* and 'entity' is a type of object in *Domain Driven Design*.
+I realize that 'entity layer' is a term in Robert Martin's *Clean Architecture* and 'entity' is a type of object in *Domain Driven Design*.
 It's still the best term I've found to date.

 In this blog, I am mostly using the term entities to refer to classes, structs, and free functions.

 ## The Challenge with SRP and OCP

-TBD.
+Earlier in my career, I read about the SOLID Principles, and I thought that I had unlocked the tactical guidance that would lead me to the quality code promised land.
+After more than a dozen years, I still find these to be philosophical concepts reather than practical and actionable strategies.

 ### SRP